geek-cookbook/geek-cookbook/manuscript/recipies/instapy.md

-hero: Automate your social life, What could go wrong?
+hero: Automate your social life! (what could go wrong?)

 # InstaPy